RSS

 Townhouses and apartments experienced declines.
 The benchmark prices of $488,200 and $369,500, respectively, indicate a challenging market for these property types.

-Over the past five years, one-storey homes have shown the highest growth rate at 55.9%, highlighting long-term appreciation in this segment.
+Over the past five years, one-storey homes have grown the fastest, up 55.9%, highlighting long-term appreciation in this segment.

 The following table displays May’s benchmark prices for all housing types within LSTAR’s jurisdiction.
 Showing how they compare with those recorded in the previous month and three months ago.